inferadb/control/docs/pagination.md

 # Pagination

-All list endpoints in the InferaDB Management API support offset-based pagination for efficient data retrieval.
+All list endpoints in InferaDB Control support offset-based pagination for efficient data retrieval.

 ## Overview